Efficient Model Repository for Entity Resolution: Construction, Search, and Integration: Evaluation

 \subsection{Analysis of Distribution Tests}

 This section compares the various distribution tests for computing the similarity between \ac{er} problems.
-The similarity is essential for grouping tasks and determining which model $M_C^{i}$ of a cluster $C^i_{P}$ is used for a new \ac{er} problem $D_l\in\mathcal{N}$. \Cref{fig:stat_comparison} presents the results of the three distribution tests: Kolmogorov-Smirnov (KS), Wasserstein distance (WD), and Population Stability Index (PSI).
-We consider the different active learning methods.
+The similarity is essential for grouping tasks and determining which model $M_C^{i}$ of a cluster $C^i_{P}$ is used for a new \ac{er} problem $D_l\in\mathcal{N}$. \Cref{fig:stat_comparison} presents the results of the three distribution tests: Kolmogorov-Smirnov (KS), Wasserstein distance (WD), Population Stability Index (PSI), and the classifier two-sample test (C2ST).

 For the homogeneous \music dataset, all distribution tests performed similarly across both AL methods, indicating that the choice of distribution test is less critical for datasets with consistent characteristics.
 However, for heterogeneous or noisy datasets like \dexter and \wdc, the choice of distribution test and its combination with specific AL methods significantly impacts performance.